square/bionic/docs/concepts.rst

 Bionic can detect cases 1 and 2 automatically: if you update the value of any entity in your flow, all downstream cached values will automatically be invalidated, and they will be recomputed from scratch next time they're requested [#f1]_.
-However, case
-3 is difficult to detect automatically, so we provide a special :func:`@version
-<bionic.version>` decorator to tell Bionic that when a function's code has
+However, case 3 is difficult to detect automatically, so we provide a special :func:`@version <bionic.version>` decorator to tell Bionic when a function's code has changed.
-changed.
 For example, if we've defined a ``message`` entity:

 .. code-block:: python